Instruments Owned by Nippon Music Foundation

 “Lord Aylesford”

-This cello was once owned by a well-known musician, Lord Aylesford of England, hence its name "Lord Aylesford".
-He acquired this cello in early 1780s from the famous Italian violinist Felice de Giardini (1716-1796) and it was retained in the Aylesford family for almost 100 years.
-In 1946 it was passed into the hands of the world-renowned cellist Gregor Piatigorsky(1903-1976) in Philadelphia, USA.
-During the years between 1950 and 1965, internationally-acclaimed cellist, Janos Starker (1924-2013), played it in numerous concerts and made 35 recordings.
+This cello was once owned by a well-known amateur player, Lord Aylesford of England, hence its name "Lord Aylesford".
+He acquired this cello in the early 1780s from the famous Italian violinist Felice de Giardini (1716-1796) and it was retained in the Aylesford family for almost 100 years.
+In 1946 it was passed into the hands of the world-renowned cellist Gregor Piatigorsky (1903-1976) living in Philadelphia, USA.
+In the years between 1950 and 1965, internationally acclaimed cellist Janos Starker (1924-2013) played it in numerous concerts and made 35 recordings.

 “Lord Aylesford”